 By the way, 12 people shared their insights regarding the beauty of working in this kind of environment.
 There’s no one left behind.

 In a small team, each member has the opportunity to own his work, to take pride in its impact upon the success of the whole team.
 But this is a double-edged sword.
 With such power upon the fortunes of close colleagues (and many times friends), each team member needs to commit to and live with its fair share of responsibility and accountability.
 This is a whole package, a take it or leave it offer.
 No slackers allowed.

 A well-functioning small team is almost a force of nature.
 An organism that is both resilient but also extremely flexible and adaptable.
 Free from the overhead and momentum of large organizations, it can make swift changes, take risky paths, all the while being confident that it has the agility to rapidly reverse course.

 A small team will naturally grow and evolve from its member’s strengths and passions.
-It’s a place where each individual is encouraged to bring its best to the table and ignore its weaknesses (we all have them no matter how elaborate the mask we build for ourselves).
+It’s a place where each individual is encouraged to bring their best to the table and ignore their weaknesses (we all have them no matter how elaborate the mask we build for ourselves).
 Great small teams have this magical ability of uplifting the one with the right attitude to new and surprising heights.

 Do you remember the Whiplash movie?
 For those who don’t have a clue about Damien Chazelle’s drama, the story is centered around an ambitious jazz student who aims for perfection.

 Well, I still have in mind an eloquent line from the main character:

 I truly believe, it’s essential to find your tempo, your rhythm and stick to it in order to create your own path.
 So, in terms of teams, I’m definitely a fan of the small ones, and I have a bunch of arguments to write down.